RicardoAzuul/RicardoAzuul.github.io/README.md

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features
+- Navigation bar: contains links to all the pages and allows users to browse to pages.
+- Footer: contains practical information about the Cafe: opening hours, contact details, social media icons, and a newsletter form.
+- home page: has an enticing background image of a cafe bar,
 - Feature 1 - allows users X to achieve Y, by having them fill out Z
 - ...